|Go to verse:|

 There are some verses of Scripture that people have used to try to say that the death penalty is wrong, such as “Judge not lest you be judged” (Matt.
 7:1) or the idea of “turn the other cheek” (Matt.
 5:39) but those verses have not been correctly understood or rightly applied to the death penalty.
 Similarly, people have said the death penalty is not loving, but God is love and He gave the death penalty commands, so they reflect His love by keeping people free from fear and safe from harm.

 Many people say the death penalty is harsh, but James Jordan comments on that: “Perhaps to our modern ears they may seem harsh, but we must be careful not to accuse God of sin.
 He gave these laws, and regardless of whether or not we should keep them today, surely they reflect His goodness.
 Doesn’t this harshness serve to show us that we have too lax a view of sin?
 Also, have our modern loose laws done us any good?
 Modern humanistic law is soft on the criminals and harsh on the innocent.
-Biblical law is harsh on criminals and thus protects the innocent, the widow, the orphan, the poor and the law abiding (James Jordan, The Law of the Covenant (Institute for Christian Economics, Tyler, TX, 1984), pp. 27, 28).
+Biblical law is harsh on criminals and thus protects the innocent, the widow, the orphan, the poor, and the law-abiding.”a

 In the future, when Jesus Christ sets up his kingdom on earth, there will be natural people there who still have a sin nature and would sin if left to themselves, just as people do today.
 How will Jesus Christ keep order in his kingdom?
 He will rule with a “rod of iron” (Ps.
 2:9; Rev. 2:27; 12:5; 19:15).
 Jesus’ rod of iron will ensure that the people in his kingdom will be safe and be able to live without fear.
 We could have a much more pleasant life on this earth today if we would deal with capital criminals the way the Bible says to and the way that Jesus will in the future.